Simon Fraser (explorer): Descending the Fraser River

-Fraser proved adept at establishing friendly relations with the tribes he met, being careful to have them send word to tribes downstream of his impending arrival and good intentions.
+Fraser proved adept at establishing friendly relations with the tribes he met and was careful to have them send word to tribes downstream of his impending arrival and good intentions.
 For the most part, this tactic was effective, but Fraser encountered a hostile reception by the Musqueam people as he approached the lower reaches of the river at present-day Vancouver.
-Their hostile pursuit of Fraser and his men meant that he was unable to get more than a glimpse of the Strait of Georgia on July 2, 1808.
-A dispute with the neighboring Kwantlen people led to a pursuit of Fraser and his men that was only broken off near present-day Hope.
+Their hostile pursuit of Fraser and his men prevented him from getting more than a glimpse of the Strait of Georgia on July 2, 1808.
+A dispute with the neighboring Kwantlen people led to a pursuit of Fraser and his men that was not broken off until near present-day Hope.

-Returning to Fort George proved to be an even more perilous exercise, as the hostility Fraser and his crew encountered from the aboriginal communities near the mouth of the river spread upstream.
+Returning to Fort George proved to be an even more perilous exercise, as the hostility that Fraser and his crew encountered from the aboriginal communities near the mouth of the river spread upstream.
 The ongoing hostility and threats to the lives of the Europeans resulted in a near mutiny by Fraser's crew, who wanted to escape overland.
 Quelling the revolt, Fraser and his men continued north upstream from present-day Yale, arriving in Fort George on August 6, 1808.
 The journey upstream took thirty-seven days.
 In total it took Fraser and his crew 2 1/2 months to travel from Fort George to Musqueam and back.